Thynkon/archlinux-setup-sh/README.md

-# arcolinux-setup
+# archlinux-setup
-A bunch of scripts that I use to setup my development environment on ArcoLinux
+A bunch of scripts that I use to setup my development environment on ArchLinux